Soaked Oatmeal Bars

 These should keep for at least a few days at room temperature or refrigerate or freeze them for longer storage.
 Enjoy with a hard-boiled egg or two for a healthy, quick breakfast or snack.
 Or try them drizzled with a little extra honey, or topped with organic peanut butter (or another nut or seed butter) and some jam.
 I think they are lovely with a cup of tea.

 Winnie Abramson is a food writer, recipe developer, and photographer with a doctorate in naturopathic medicine.
-Her first book, One Simple Change, will be published by Chronicle Books in December, 2013.
 She lives in upstate New York with her family and blogs at Healthy Green Kitchen.

 What is the texture like?
 Crispy, chewy, somewhere in between?